ljquanlab/LABind/README.md

 ## Usage
 ### Validation
-Checkpoints trained on three datasets are provided in `./model/`.
+Checkpoints trained on the DS3 dataset are provided in `./model/Unseen/`.
 If you need to validate our results, you can modify the checkpoint used by LABind in the `./scripts/config.py`.
-We have uploaded all the data files to [Zenodo](https://doi.org/10.5281/zenodo.13938443).
+We have uploaded all the data files and checkpoints to [Zenodo](https://doi.org/10.5281/zenodo.13938443).
-### prediction
+### Prediction
 We provide examples in `./example`.
 First, you must provide a FASTA file.
 If `smiles.txt` is not available, LABind will automatically retrieve it, so please ensure your device can connect to the RCSB database.

 An example of a FASTA file is shown below:
 ```fasta